 The transmitting PDCP entity shall discard the PDCP SDU when the discardTimer expires for a PDCP SDU or when a status report confirms the successful delivery [9].
 The discardTimer can be configured up to 1500ms for eMTC and up to 81920ms for NB-IoT, or can be switched off by choosing infinity.
 The discardTimer mainly reflects the QoS requirements of the packets belonging to a service.

-Editor’s Note: It is FFS if there is a need to extend PDCP discardTimer in IoT-NTN.
+Editor’s Note: It is FFS if there is a need to extend PDCP discardTimer in IoT NTN.

 7.2.3.2 PDCP Sequence Numbers

 In NB-IoT, the PDCP sequence number (SN) size is 7 bits.
 In eMTC, the maximum possible PDCP SN field length is 18bits [9].
-As the data rates for IoT-NTN are significantly lower than NR-NTN, there is no need to extend the PDCP SN length for IoT-NTN.
+As the data rates for IoT NTN are significantly lower than NR NTN, there is no need to extend the PDCP SN length for IoT NTN.

 7.3 Control plane enhancements

-Editor’s Note: RAN2 should wait for RAN1’s input on supporting multiple beams per cell for IoT-NTN.
+Editor’s Note: RAN2 should wait for RAN1’s input on supporting multiple beams per cell for IoT NTN.

 7.3.1 Idle mode mobility enhancements